Radar has landed - discover the latest DDoS attack trends. Get ahead, stay protected.Get the report

 First, we will create a user on our managed host, so log in to your host and create a user with the same name and password.

-As our managed host is an Ubuntu machine, therefore here we have to use the adduser
+As our managed host is an Ubuntu machine, therefore here we have to use the adduser command.
+Please make sure that the password for the username ansadmin is the same for Control and Managed Host.

-# adduser ansadmin # su - ansadmin
+# adduser ansadmin# su - ansadmin

 Other than this, it is also an excellent thing to cross-check if password authentication is enabled on the Managed Host as we need to copy the ssh public key from the control node to the Managed Host.

-Switch to Control Node machine; to copy the public key to our Managed Host machine, we will use the command ssh-copy-id
+Switch to Control Node machine; to copy the public key to our Managed Host machine, we will use the command ssh-copy-id:

-$ su - ansadmin $ ssh-copy-id -i .ssh/ansible-CN.pub ansadmin@managed-host-ip-here
+$ su - ansadmin$ ssh-copy-id -i .ssh/ansible-CN.pub ansadmin@managed-host-ip-here

-, and you are done.
+For the first time, it will ask for the password.
+Enter the password for ansadmin, and you are done.
 Now, if you wish, you can disable Password Authentication on both machines.

 Setting Ansible Inventory:

 Ansible allows us to manage multiple nodes or hosts at the same time.
-The default location for the inventory resides in /etc/ansible/hosts
+The default location for the inventory resides in /etc/ansible/hosts.
+In this file, we can define groups and sub-groups.

 If you remember, earlier, the hosts’ file was not created automatically for our Ansible.
 So let’s create one:

-# cd /etc/ansible # touch hosts && nano hosts
+# cd /etc/ansible# touch hosts && nano hosts

 Add the following lines in your hosts’ file and save it:

-[docker_group] docker_host ansible_host=your-managed-host-ip ansible_user=ansadmin ansible_ssh_private_key_file=/home/ansadmin/.ssh/ansible-CN ansible_python_interpreter=/usr/bin/python3 ansible_CN ansible_connection=local
+[docker_group]docker_host ansible_host=your-managed-host-ip ansible_user=ansadmin ansible_ssh_private_key_file=/home/ansadmin/.ssh/ansible-CN ansible_python_interpreter=/usr/bin/python3ansible_CN ansible_connection=local

-Make sure that you replace your-managed-host-ip
+Make sure that you replace your-managed-host-ip with your host IP address.

 Let’s break down the basic INI format:

-– We mentioned our Ansible user here.ansible_ssh_private_key_file
+• ansible_user – We mentioned our Ansible user here.

-– This variable helps Ansible to understand that we are connecting the local machine.
+• ansible_connection – This variable helps Ansible to understand that we are connecting the local machine.
 It also helps to avoid the SSH error.

 It is time to test our Ansible Inventory, which can be done through the following command.
 Here we are going to use a simple Ansible module PING:

-# ansible all -m ping ansible_CN | SUCCESS => { "ansible_facts": { "discovered_interpreter_python": "/usr/libexec/platform-python" }, "changed": false, "ping": "pong" } docker_host | SUCCESS => { "ansible_facts": { "discovered_interpreter_python": "/usr/bin/python3" }, "changed": false, "ping": "pong" }
+# ansible all -m pingansible_CN | SUCCESS => { "ansible_facts": { "discovered_interpreter_python": "/usr/libexec/platform-python" }, "changed": false, "ping": "pong"}docker_host | SUCCESS => { "ansible_facts": { "discovered_interpreter_python": "/usr/bin/python3" }, "changed": false, "ping": "pong"}

 It looks like the Ansible system can now communicate with our Managed Host as well as with the localhost.